opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 known as "transitive" dependencies".</dd>
 <dt>`compileOnly`</dt><dd>Code that is on the classpath at compile time but that
 should not be shipped with the project because it is "provided" by the runtime somehow.
-RENAMEME plugins use this configuration to include dependencies that are bundled with RENAMEME's server.</dd>
+OpenSearch plugins use this configuration to include dependencies that are bundled with OpenSearch's server.</dd>
 <dt>`testImplementation`</dt><dd>Code that is on the classpath for compiling tests
 that are part of this project but not production code.
 The canonical example of this is `junit`.</dd>